eforce21/letsencrypt-nginx-proxy/README.md

    `docker run -d --name nginx-proxy -v /var/run/docker.sock:/tmp/docker.sock:ro -e LETSENCRYPT_EMAIL=<your_email@domain.de> --restart=always eforce21/letsencrypt-nginx-proxy`

 ### Configuration
 You can configure the email address that should be used for certificate generation with letsencrypt with the environment variable `LETSENCRYPT_EMAIL`.
-If you do not set it, the email address will defaul to `info@vHost`.
+If you do not set it, the email address will defaul to `info@VIRTUAL_HOST`.

 If there's anything else you want to configure.
 Please also have a look at [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy/).
 There you'll find more beautiful documentation on how to do more magic with this reverse proxy.